A primary school teacher stands at the front of the classroom.

 Afternoon classes

-After lunch, the children return to the classroom, and Alison delivers another core lesson, usually history or geography.
+After lunch, the children return to the classroom and Alison delivers another core lesson, usually history or geography.
 Depending on the timetable, the students might also go to a specialist class that afternoon.

 As a teacher in middle management, Alison also visits other classrooms while her students are in specialist classes.
 She checks in with the school’s high-needs students and their teachers.
 Sometimes, she does administrative tasks like responding to parents’ emails or finalising details for the upcoming school camp.